Fentanyl, a powerful opiate linked to rising numbers of heroin deaths in recent years, is at the center of a recent Buffalo drug case.

 When you’re facing felony drug charges, fight back with the attorneys at Friedman & Ranzenhofer.

-Call 716-542-5444 for a free consultation with Rochester’s experienced criminal defense attorneys.
+Call 716-542-5444 for a legal consultation with Rochester’s experienced criminal defense attorneys.